navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

    Project creation in jSite (2/2).

-After you have pressed “Insert now,” your freesite will be inserted on Hyphanet.
+After you have pressed **Insert now**, your freesite will be inserted on Hyphanet.
 Depending on the number of files and their size, it can take a while, so be patient and wait until a confirmation popup appears.

 .. figure:: images/image136.png
    :width: 800